Skardu: Skardu Fort

+Skardu Fort was built in the 16th century.

 Skardu Fort or Kharphocho Fort lies on the eastern face of the Khardrong or Mindoq-Khar ("Castle of Queen Mindoq") hill 15 m above Skardu town.
 The fort dates from the 8th century CE and contains an old mosque probably dating back to the arrival of Islam in the 16th century CE.
-The fort provides a panoramic view of Skardu town, the Skardu valley and the Indus River.
-It was built by Maqpon dynasty rulers of Baltistan.
+The fort provides a panoramic view of Skardu town, the Skardu Valley and the Indus River.
+It was built by Maqpon rulers of Baltistan.
 It was a seven-storey building.
-Mostly local people say that Kharphocho is made by a ghost as they were servants of the ruler of that time.

-Kharphocho (Skardu) fort was built on a design similar to that of Leh Palace and the Potala Palace in Lhasa, Tibet.
-The name Kharpochhe means the great fort — Khar in Tibetan means castle or fort and Chhe means great.
+It was built on a design similar to that of Leh Palace in Ladakh and the Potala Palace in Lhasa, Tibet.
+The name Kharpochhe means the king of fort — Khar in Balti means castle or fort and Chhe means king.

-Shigar Fort

-The Shigar Fort is a 400 year old fort in the nearby town of Shigar.

-Located on the route to the world's second highest mountain, K-2 is Shigar Fort.
-It is also known as Fong-Khar, which in the local language means the "Palace on the Rock".
-The complex at Shigar comprises the 400-year-old fort/palace and two more recent buildings: the "Old House" and the "Garden House".
-The former palace of the Raja of Shigar has been transformed into a 20-room heritage guesthouse, with the grand audience hall serving as a museum of Balti culture and featuring select examples of fine wood-carvings, as well as other heritage objects.
+Lakes

-Kachura Lakes
+Kachura

 There are two Kachura lakes in Kachura Valley — the less well-known (Upper) Kachura Lake and the more famous Shangrila Lake ("Lower Kachura Lake").
-Shangrila Lake is home to the Shangrila Resort hotel complex (possibly the reason for the lake's alternative name), built in a Chinese style and another popular destination for tourists in Pakistan-administered Kashmir.
+Shangrila Lake is home to the Shangrila Resort hotel complex (possibly the reason for the lake's alternative name), built in an East Asian style and another popular destination for tourists in Gilgit-Baltistan.

-The resort has a unique restaurant, set up inside the fuselage of an aircraft that crashed On 3 October 1953, a DC-3 Aircraft belonging to Orient Airways crashed landed after three minutes of taking off.
+The resort has a unique restaurant, set up inside the fuselage of an aircraft that crashed.
+On 3 October 1953, a DC-3 Aircraft belonging to Orient Airways crashed landed after three minutes of taking off.
 Although all people on the aircraft survived the crash, the plane never saw another day in the sky.
 Kachura Lake is famous for its deep blue waters.
-The lakes, at 2,500 meters in elevation.
+The lakes, at 2,500 metres in elevation.